Boston Tea Party

 British law gave ships 20 days to unload or customs officials could confiscate their cargos.
 December 16th was the deadline.
 Thousands of people gathered at Old South to see what would happen.
 When they learned that the governor again had refused to allow the ships to depart without paying the duty, the party began.

+The Boston Tea Party.
 The rest is history.
 A crowd went to the wharf where the tea ships were docked.
 Colonists, some disguised as Mohawk indians, threw all the tea into the harbor.

 Destruction of the tea was, of course, vandalism, and patriots including Benjamin Franklin argued it should be paid for.
 Several merchants offered to pay in full, but the British refused.
 Instead, they closed Boston harbor and took other steps that sparked a series of disputes that led to armed conflict in 1775.